 This series began when I ran out of a sketchbook on a journey from South to North London in Oct 2015 and to stop my skin picking and a panic attack from happening, I graffitied a discarded newspaper left on the seat beside me.
 Slowly this has evolved to become a daily action wherever I am.
 I now create and give away about 60 drawings on average each day.
-I've given away in excess of 16,000 free drawings so far!
+I've given away more than 17,000 free drawings so far!

 Drawing is one of my greatest tools for recovery, and I often carry a small piece of charcoal in my pocket, so I can draw wherever I am.
 Drawing helps me to channel the energy of my Compulsive Skin Picking disorder, to refocus my fingers and relax my mind.
 The process is fast, each one takes about a minute.
 I give the drawings away to fellow passengers near me in the carriage or a bus as a simple act of kindness, but also as advocacy for Compulsive Skin Picking and mental health.
 It’s a common, but rarely talked about disorder.
 As many as 1 in 25 might suffer, so it’s likely you may know someone battling with this illness in private.
 It dominated my life for more than 2 decades.
 I’m committed to raising the profile and destigmitising it wherever I am.